siyuan-note/user-guide-en_US/Advanced search/1 Type filtering.md

 ## Type field `type`
 {: id="20210210104024-efd1ar6" updated="20210302223513"}

-The search condition supports expressions, you can use the `type:x` syntax to enable type filtering, where the value of `x` is as follows:
-{: id="20201224120448-hggh9p6"}

 * {: id="20201224120448-mpmfni9"}`d` Document block (Only search on the document name, will not search for the document containing content blocks)
   {: id="20210210104014-pbdtm4z"}
 * {: id="20201224120448-x5dqp91"}`h` Heading block (Search only on the heading name, not the content blocks below the heading block)